-The interconnection cable route includes an inland waterway crossing between the Village of Island Park and Oceanside, New York, which may be crossed by an above-water cable bridge.
-This crossing will use up to four support columns (pile caps) located within the waterway to support the truss system which will hold the cables above the water.
+Within the crossed waterway there are planned to be up to five bent caps consisting of approximately twenty-three piles.
 These supports may be installed by hammer or other installation methods, up to 100 ft (30 m) below the seabed, with final design subject to geotechnical investigation.
-These supports will include up to three 1.5-ft (0.5-m)-diameter steel pipe piles per pile cap, for a total of 12 steel pipe piles within the waterway.
-The cable bridge will be constructed from a prefabricated steel truss system assembled offsite and set in place.
-The structure will measure up to 25 ft (7.6 m) wide and 8 ft (2.4 m) tall and span a length of approximately 300 ft (91 m).
+The cable bridge superstructure will be constructed from a prefabricated steel truss system assembled offsite and set in place.
+The superstructure will measure up to 25 ft (7.6 m) wide and 10 ft (3.0 m) tall and span a length of approximately 200 ft (64 m).
 The crossing will be located adjacent to the existing Long Island Rail Road railway bridge.
-The structure is anticipated to have a total height of up to 15 ft (4.6 m) above mean sea level, with a maximum total height of 30 ft (9.1 m).
+The bridge superstructure is anticipated to have low chord elevation up to 16.0 ft NAVD8, with a maximum total height of 30 ft (9.1 m) NAVD88.
 Conceptual drawings of the cable bridge are included in Exhibit 5.